MSU-Libraries/kube-doc/README.md

 snap refresh --hold kubectl
 ```

+While designed to support interoperability within one minor version
+(e.g. 1.12 compatible with 1.13), but always read the upgrade notes.

 Kubernetes is known for making fairly significant changes in new versions.
 Old features can deprecated and removed and new changes are introduced
 often.
 Note the version of Kubernetes this documentation was written for